US charges 2 suspected major ransomware operators - NewsBreak

 WASHINGTON (AP) — A suspected Ukrainian hacker has been arrested and charged in the United States in connection with a string of costly ransomware attacks, including one that snarled businesses around the globe on the Fourth of July weekend, U.S. officials said Monday.

-Yaroslav Vasinskyi was arrested last month after traveling to Poland, according to the Justice Department, which also announced the recovery of $6.1 million in ill-gotten funds from a Russian national who was separately charged and is wanted by law enforcement.

-Both men are alleged to be affiliated with the Russia-based REvil ransomware gang, which has been blamed for hacks that have extorted at least $200 million in payments, said Attorney General Merrick Garland.
-Victims in the last year have included the world’s largest meat processor, JBS SA, and a software company called Kaseya, in an holiday weekend attack that the company said affected between 800 and 1,500 businesses.Poll: Cyberattacks concerning to most in US
+Both men are alleged to be affiliated with the prolific Russia-based REvil ransomware gang, whose attacks have compromised tens of thousands of computers worldwide and yielded at least $200 million in extorted ransom payments, said Attorney General Merrick Garland.
+Victims have included the world’s largest meat processor, JBS SA, and a technology company called Kaseya, which was hit in a holiday weekend attack that the company said affected between 800 and 1,500 businesses that relied on its software.

-The involvement of multiple agencies across the Biden administration amounted to perhaps the most high-profile response to date to a blitz of ransomware attacks that officials say continues to threaten national security and the economy.
-Deputy Attorney General Lisa Monaco appeared to foreshadow the announcement in an interview with The Associated Press last week, saying that “in the days and weeks to come, you’re going to see more arrests.”
+The coordination of multiple agencies across the Biden administration amounted to perhaps the most high-profile response to date to a blitz of ransomware attacks that officials say continues to threaten national security and the economy.
+Deputy Attorney General Lisa Monaco appeared to foreshadow Monday’s announcement in an interview with The Associated Press last week, saying that “in the days and weeks to come, you’re going to see more arrests” as well as more seizures of illicit ransomware proceeds.

 Speaking at a news conference Monday, she said, “We have been using every tool at our disposal and leveraging every authority we have to hunt down and hold accountable cybercriminals wherever they seek to hide.”

-The indictment accuses Vasinskyi, 22, of conducting deploying REvil ransomware, also known as Sodinokibi, against victims around the world — including the massive Kaseya attack.
-Yevgeniy Polyanin, a Russian national, is charged in a separate indictment that accuses him of participating in a spate of attacks and leaving behind electronic notes on victims’ computers to help them make ransom payments and get their files decrypted.
+The indictment accuses Vasinskyi, 22, of deploying REvil ransomware, also known as Sodinokibi, against victims around the world — including the massive Kaseya attack.
+Yevgeniy Polyanin, a Russian national, is charged in a separate indictment that accuses him of conducting roughly 3,000 ransomware attacks on companies and other entities across the U.S., including law enforcement agencies and local governments in the state of Texas.

 Both indictments were filed in federal court in the Northern District of Texas, a state where REvil ransomware compromised the computer networks of some two dozen local government agencies in the summer of 2019.